Deep-sea craft carrying 5 people to Titanic wreckage reported missing, search underway

 ''It is a remote area — and it is a challenge to conduct a search in that remote area," he said.
 "But we are deploying all available assets to make sure we can locate the craft and rescue the people on board.''

-According to the Coast Guard, the craft submerged Sunday morning, and its support vessel lost contact with it about an hour and 45 minutes later.
+According to the Coast Guard, the craft submerged Sunday morning, and its support vessel, the Canadian research icebreaker Polar Prince, lost contact with it about an hour and 45 minutes later.

-''We are deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to reestablish contact with the submersible,'' said a written statement from the company.
+The Polar Prince will continue to do surface searches throughout the evening and Canadian Boeing P-8 Poseidon reconnaissance aircraft will resume their surface and subsurface search in the morning, the Coast Guard said on Twitter.

-David Concannon, an adviser to OceanGate, said the submersible had an 96-hour oxygen supply starting at roughly 6 a.m.
+David Concannon, an adviser to OceanGate, said the submersible had a 96-hour oxygen supply starting at roughly 6 a.m.
 Sunday.
 In an email to The Associated Press, Concannon said he was supposed to be on the dive but could not go due to another client matter.
-He said officials were working to get a remotely operated vehicle that can reach a depth of 6,000 meters (about 20,000 feet) to the site as soon as possible.
+He said officials were working to get a remotely operated vehicle that can reach a depth of 3.7 miles (6 kilometers) to the site as soon as possible.

+''We are deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to reestablish contact with the submersible,'' it said in a statement.

-U.K. businessman Hamish Harding was one of the mission specialists, according to Action Aviation, a company for which Harding serves as chairman.
+British businessman Hamish Harding, who lives in Dubai in the United Arab Emirates, was one of the mission specialists, according to Action Aviation, a company for which Harding serves as chairman.
 The company's managing director, Mark Butler, told the AP that the crew set out on Friday.

 ''There is still plenty of time to facilitate a rescue mission, there is equipment on board for survival in this event,'' Butler said. ''We're all hoping and praying he comes back safe and sound.''

-Harding is an adventurer who holds three Guinness World Records, including longest duration at full ocean depth by a crewed vessel.
+Harding is a billionaire adventurer who holds three Guinness World Records, including the longest duration at full ocean depth by a crewed vessel.
 In March 2021, he and ocean explorer Victor Vescovo dived to the lowest depth of the Mariana Trench.
 In June 2022, he went into space on Blue Origin's New Shepard rocket.

+Harding was ''looking forward to conducting research'' at the Titanic site, said Richard Garriott de Cayeux, the president of The Explorers Club, a group to which Harding belonged.

+"We all join in the fervent hope that the submersible is located as quickly as possible," he said in a statement.

 The expedition was OceanGate's third annual voyage to chronicle the deterioration of Titanic, which struck an iceberg and sank in 1912, killing all but about 700 of the roughly 2,200 passengers and crew.
 Since the wreckage's discovery in 1985, it has been slowly succumbing to metal-eating bacteria.
 Some have predicted the ship could vanish in a matter of decades as holes yawn in the hull and sections disintegrate.

 Unlike submarines that leave and return to port under their own power, submersibles require a ship to launch and recover them.
-OceanGate hired the Canadian vessel Polar Prince, a medium duty icebreaker that was formerly operated by the Canadian Coast Guard, to ferry dozens of people and the submersible craft to the North Atlantic wreck site.
+OceanGate hired the Polar Prince to ferry dozens of people and the submersible craft to the North Atlantic wreck site.
 The submersible would make multiple dives in one expedition.

 The expedition was scheduled to depart from St. John's, Newfoundland, in early May and finish up at the end of June, according to documents filed by the company in April with a U.S. District Court in Virginia that oversees Titanic matters.

+CBS journalist David Pogue, who went on the trip last year, noted his vessel got turned around looking for the Titanic.

+''There's no GPS underwater, so the surface ship is supposed to guide the sub to the shipwreck by sending text messages,'' Pogue said in a segment aired on CBS Sunday Morning. ''But on this dive, communications somehow broke down.
+The sub never found the wreck.''

-The submersible, named Titan, is capable of diving 4,000 meters or 13,120 feet ''with a comfortable safety margin,'' OceanGate said in its court filing.
+The submersible, named Titan, is capable of diving 2.4 miles (4 kilometers) ''with a comfortable safety margin,'' OceanGate said in its court filing.

 It weighs 20,000 pounds (9,072 kilograms) in the air, but is ballasted to be neutrally buoyant once it reaches the seafloor, the company said.